Using Geographic Data

 Identify and contextualize a research question within the subject of geography.

-Present the findings of their investigation clearly and concisely using both oral and written means.
+Communicate information clearly and concisely using both oral and written means.

 Teaching and Learning Strategy